enthali/MemoryGraphExplorer/docs/design/azure-deployment-architecture.md

 *Last Updated: September 24, 2025*

-## Authentication Strategy
+## Authentication Strategy (high level)

-1. **User Authentication**:
-   - Users are redirected to GitHub for authentication, where they log in and authorize the application.

-2. **Authorization Code**:
-   - After successful authentication, GitHub redirects back with an authorization code.
+1. User Authentication: users authenticate via GitHub (OAuth authorization code flow) and are redirected back to the application with an authorization code.

-3. **Token Exchange**:
-   - The MCP server exchanges the authorization code for an access token by making a POST request to GitHub's token endpoint.

-4. **Access Token Storage**:
-   - The access token is securely stored in VS Code secrets storage for future API requests.

-5. **Using the Token**:
-   - The MCP server includes the access token in the Authorization header for subsequent requests to authenticate the user.
+2. Token Exchange: the server performs the code→token exchange server-side and receives an access token (and refresh token if applicable).
+3. Token Storage: store production tokens and client secrets in a secure server-side store (Azure Key Vault or container-managed secrets).
+Avoid storing production credentials in local/editor stores.
+4. Token Usage: the web server and MCP server include tokens in Authorization headers when calling upstream APIs.
+The MCP proxy validates incoming client tokens and rejects unauthenticated requests.

 *Next Review: Upon Phase 1 completion*